glitterlip/yamdict/README.md

 ### 1.2 Online Dictionary

-use `Goole` for Translate and pronunciation
+use `Google` for Translate and pronunciation

 ## 2. Translate